HarrishanSK/SocialNetworkingAppForIOS/README.md

 ![alt text](https://github.com/HarrishanSK/SocialNetworkingAppForIOS/blob/master/images/image1.png)

-When a user logs in through the log in page the entered credentials are sent to the server and confirmed based on thhe information stored in the cloud hosted JSON tree.
+When a user logs in through the log in page the entered credentials are sent to the server and confirmed based on the information stored in the cloud hosted JSON tree.
 If the log in is successful, the user's 'profile page' would be loaded along with the navigation bar at the bottom of the screen.
 From this point onwards the user can navigate through the remaining 4 pages.

 ![alt text](https://github.com/HarrishanSK/SocialNetworkingAppForIOS/blob/master/images/image2.png)